Healthy Homes Assessment Kenepuru

 Rental Property Home Assessments Kenepuru

-Property rental areas that are affected to Health Homes Standards.
-Healthy Homes Standard in Kenepuru include each:
+Areas of rental properties that are impacted by The Healthy Homes Standard in Kenepuru include each:

 • Living Rooms